ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 As a shortcut to verify a proof or truth table, you can do: `Ctrl-Shift-W` on Windows or `Command-Shift-W` on Mac.

 NOTE: You might be asked to choose the installation folder of Sireum the first time you run the Logika checker.
 If you are, the installation folder is `C:\Users\<yourAccountName>\Applications\Sireum` for Windows and `/Users/<yourAccountName>/Applications/Sireum` for Mac.
+Windows users might need to type the location directly into the address bar if you can't find the `Applications` folder in the file explorer.

 ## Committing and Pushing Changes